mirna1983/Global-Student-Diversity-Insights/README.md

 ## Data Analysis

 The data analysis process involves exploring, cleaning, and transforming the datasets.
+Refer to the `data_exploration.ipynb` notebook for detailed steps.

 ## Hypothesis Testing